EnKrypt/Botato/README.md

     "password": "",
 }
 ```

+*`autoUpdate`* : If this is set to `false`, the bot will not perform any checks for updates.
+By default, this option is set to `true`, which makes it perform an update if it finds one.

+*`updateInterval`* : After how long the bot should keep checking for updates if `autoUpdate` is set to true.
+Note that the bot checks for updates during start up, and the interval begins after that check.
+This option is specified in milliseconds.

 *`promptForArgs`* : Boolean value representing whether or not to prompt for the right arguments in case there is a mismatch found by the network-type.
 Setting this as `false` is useful when the bot is being run as a daemon, in a headless environment without console access or just for enforcing strictness.